Just Say No to Bunions and Blisters from High Heels

 Bunions can be extremely uncomfortable, with some more severe than others.
 Some bunions can only be fixed with surgical procedures, such as removing the swollen tissue around your toe joint, straightening your big toe, or realigning one of more bones in the forefoot to a more normal position - all of which take time for a full recovery.

-For the newest technology and thoughtfully designed wedges for all day wear, check out Getaway Sticks new capsule collection.
+For the newest technology and thoughtfully designed wedges for all day wear, check out the Getaway Sticks collection.